The short answer is: “It depends,” but here is a comprehensive overview of what you should expect when you are getting proposals.

 The directional sign is what points guests to your drive-thru.
 They can be illuminated, which will cost a bit more because you must run electricity to where they are installed.
 They can also have graphics printed in your brand colors.
 Many operators have signs that point to their drive-thru lane and then thank them as they are leaving and point them to the exit.
 They will run between $500-$800, not including installation.

 The clearance bar is a great piece of hardware to include because it protects your building from vehicle damage if you have an overhang at the pick-up window.
 They can be a single bar (looks like an upside-down L) or a double bar (looks like a T).
 They are usually 8.5’ or 9’, depending on whether they are installed on the curb.
 Many restaurants choose to use the bar for printed welcome messages or height indications, and sometimes they are painted in custom brand colors.
 Another handy feature is a helix, which allows the bar to swivel out of the way when impacted by a vehicle.
-Clearance bars will run between $1000 - $4000.
+Clearance bars will start at $800 and range to anywhere up to $4000.

 A presell or preview board is an additional, usually smaller menu board placed just after the entrance to the drive-thru lane.
 The reason to install a preview board is to give your guests a sneak peek at your menu while they are waiting in line.
 There are two main benefits of adding one.
 First, you can use them to promote your highest-margin items and promos.
 Second, they speed up the line.
 You don’t have to wait for guests to review the menu for the first time when they get to the ordering station.
 Preview boards are usually one or two doors or panels and can be digital or static.
 Refer to the above section on menu boards for an idea of the cost.